visgl/deck.gl/examples/gallery/README.md

 ## Usage

 In the web browser, open any .html file from the `src` directory.

-Examples with base maps require Mapbox access tokens to render.
+Examples with Mapbox base maps require Mapbox access tokens to render.
 Look for `<mapbox-access-token>` in the file and replace with your token.
 For more information, see [Mapbox access tokens](https://www.mapbox.com/help/how-access-tokens-work/).

 ## Contribute